Jeff Petry: Montreal Canadiens (2015–2022)

 On March 2, 2015, during the 2014–15 season, Petry was traded to the Montreal Canadiens in exchange for a 2015 second-round draft pick and conditional fifth-round pick.
 After the Canadiens post-season run, on June 2, 2015, Petry opted to surrender his impending free agent status in signing a six-year contract extension with the Montreal Canadiens until the 2020–21 season.

 On September 25, 2020, Petry signed a four-year, $25 million contract extension with the Canadiens.

 The 2020–21 COVID-shortened season proved to be Petry's most productive to date, while playing alongside Montreal newcomer Joel Edmundson.
 His 42 points over 55 games was second on the team, behind only Tyler Toffoli.
-Petry participated in the Canadiens' deep run during the 2021 Stanley Cup playoffs, culminating in an appearance in the 2021 Stanley Cup Final, where they lost to the Tampa Bay Lightning in five games.
+Petry participated in the Canadiens' deep run during the 2021 Stanley Cup playoffs, culminating in an appearance in the 2021 Stanley Cup Finals, where they lost to the Tampa Bay Lightning in five games.
 Petry sustained a finger injury in the course of Game 3 of the second round series against the Winnipeg Jets, causing him to miss two games.
 He opted against surgery to remain in the series, instead having it put in a cast, the pain from which caused blood vessels in both his eyes to pop, and he returned to Game 2 of the semi-final against the Vegas Golden Knights with noticeably bloodshot eyes that became an internet meme.

-With Shea Weber's departure from the lineup due to health reasons, Petry became the Canadiens' top defenseman going into the 2021–22 season.
+With Shea Weber's departure from the lineup for health reasons, Petry became the Canadiens' top defenseman going into the 2021–22 season.
 Expectations were high based on four consecutive forty point seasons, but Petry's struggles became one of the most prominent features of a historically poor start for the team.
 In his first 25 games, Petry recorded only 2 secondary assists, and committed numerous miscues that attracted commentator and fan speculation that he was attempting to play through injury.
 His poor play lead fans of the team to derisively dub him the "Tank Commander".
 In December, shortly after the sacking of longtime general manager Marc Bergevin, the team announced that Petry was dealing with an upper body injury and would miss an undetermined number of upcoming games.
 The change in management with the hiring of Jeff Gorton and possibility of the Canadiens initiating a long-term rebuild raised questions about whether Petry would seek a trade.
-He said "when you get later in your career — as a I am — you know time’s not on your side.
-So that’s a decision that they need to make and to be aware of what they’re going to do."
+He said "when you get later in your career — as a I am — you know time's not on your side.
+So that's a decision that they need to make and to be aware of what they're going to do."
 Petry was vocally critical of coach Dominique Ducharme.
 His situation became more complicated still when his wife Julie became frustrated with the Quebec government's pandemic measures and relocated with their children to Detroit for the remainder of the season.